 A brief conversation could help you optimize your retirement funds or take advantage of employee benefits you weren’t aware of.

 33. Use an Automated Savings Plan

-If you use direct deposit, many employers can set up a percentage or dollar amount every paycheck to go directly into a savings account of your choice.
-As long as you keep a certain minimum or do a direct deposit of a certain amount, most bank savings accounts should be fee-free.
+If you use direct deposit, many employers are willing to set up a percentage or dollar amount from each of your paychecks to go directly into a savings account of your choice.
+As long as you keep a certain minimum balance or allocate a minimum amount for each direct deposit, most bank savings accounts should be fee-free.

 Saving money before it hits your checking account is a brilliant way to save: pain-free and worry-free.
 Make technology work for you and watch your savings grow effortlessly!
 Likewise, if you earn any additional income, it’s always smart to automatically save this as well.
 You weren’t expecting it anyway!

 To keep your savings organized, consider naming your accounts.
 This helps you to understand where your money is going and why it’s going there.
 One member of Team Clark keeps one savings account for travel and another for emergency funds.

 34. Pay Off Debt Early